loalm/DailySquirrel/README.md

 It would also show that no image is ever edited or deleted once it is put on the blockchain.

-Although votes from fake persons or identity theft is still a possible problem, we would need some other mechanism to prevent this.

 ### FAQ:

 **Q**: Why store the images on IPFS and not directly on the ethereum blockchain?